ebadr761/mma-tracker/README.md

 ## 🎯 Overview

-MMA Tracker is an intelligent training companion for martial artists.
+FightMetrics is an intelligent training companion for martial artists (and athletes in general!).
 Unlike standard loggers, it uses Machine Learning (Scikit-Learn) to analyze your training patterns, identifying overlooked disciplines (Cluster Analysis) and predicting burnout risk (ACWR Regression).

+Use it like a simple workout tracker.
+You log workouts, add notes for each workout and choose a type of workout based on several disciplines (weightlifting, running, Muay Thai, BJJ, wrestling, etc.)

 **Key Highlights:**
 - 🧠 **AI-Powered Insights**: Get automatic recommendations on where to focus your training.